Schalke to end sponsorship agreement with Gazprom | DW | 28.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Schalke is in talks with Gazprom over terminating its partnership with longtime kit sponsor Gazprom.
-The decision comes after German football clubs showed solidarity with the Ukrainian people following Russia’s invasion.
+This comes after the Bundesliga 2 outfit removed Gazprom from its jerseys as a result of Russia’s invasion of Ukraine.

-Schalke announced on Monday that it will formally cut ties with longtime kit sponsor Gazprom in response to Russia's invasion of Ukraine.
+Schalke announced on Monday that it plans to formally cut ties with longtime kit sponsor Gazprom in response to Russia's invasion of Ukraine.

-Schalke had already removed the Gazprom logo from their kits in their recent match against Karlsruhe in Germany's second division.
+Schalke had already removed the Gazprom logo from their kits for Saturday's second-division match against Karlsruhe.
 The oil company's representative on the club's board of directors, Matthias Warnig, had also already stepped down from his role.

-The Gelsenkirchen-based club, which is in hundreds of millions of euros in debt, said in its statement Monday that ending the partnership "would not affect the club's financial negotiating ability."
+The Gelsenkirchen-based club, which is hundreds of millions of euros in debt, said in a statement that ending the partnership "would not affect the club's financial negotiating ability."

 "If this requires the solidarity of other clubs in Germany to get them out of this situation, then we have to discuss how we can manage that," Watzke told public broadcaster ZDF.

-Shalke's announcement comes after small gestures of solidarity were displayed on the pitch and in the stands during German football matches on Saturday, as fans and clubs showed their support for Ukraine in light of Russia's invasion.
+Schalke's announcement comes after gestures of solidarity were displayed on the pitch and in the stands during German football matches on Saturday, as fans and clubs showed their support for Ukraine in light of Russia's invasion.

 There were Ukrainian flags scattered around Bundesliga grounds, while all matches began with a minute's silence.